supabase/iceberg-js/CONTRIBUTING.md

-# Contributing to iceberg-js
+# Contributing to `iceberg-js`

-Thank you for your interest in contributing to iceberg-js!
+Thank you for your interest in contributing to `iceberg-js`!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents